teadross/teadross.github.io/_pages/about.md

 *Cloud-Edge Networks*
 ------
 In cloud–edge networks, I focus on survivability and resilience.
-For example, I have formulated integer linear programming (ILP) models for service protection in Mobile/Multi-access Edge Computing (MEC) scenarios, and designed heuristic algorithms for access-point and link protection in MEC environments.
+For example, I have formulated integer linear programming (ILP) models for service protection in Mobile/Multi-access Edge Computing (MEC) scenarios, and designed heuristic algorithms for access-point and link protection in MEC scenarios.

 My background Information
 ======